 INTEGRITY

-Integrity (one of the eight virtues of a black belt) is also very important to develop at all stages of the student - teacher relationship.
+Integrity (one of the eight virtues of a black belt) is a very important to develop at all stages of the student–teacher relationship.

-On the basic level, we want our students to trust us when we give them advice on something that will help them.
-Not everything we teach is immediately understandable, so the student trusting the teacher goes a long way with helping them progress faster.
-The student trusts the teacher and the student does what the teacher says and eventually understands why the teacher gave that advice.
+On a basic level, we want our students to trust us when we give them advice on something that will help them.
+Not everything we teach is immediately understandable, so the student trusting the teacher goes a long way in helping them progress faster.
+The student trusts the teacher, follows the guidance given, and eventually understands why that advice was offered.

-Integrity doesn't mean the teacher has to say everything that is on his or her mind.
-If a student throws a floppy kick with no control, saying "this is horrible" may be accurate, but not helpful.
-Phrases like "I am not being mean, just truthful" or "just being practical" many times is a person covering themselves for lack of proper delivery.
+Integrity doesn’t mean the teacher has to say everything that is on his or her mind.
+If a student throws a floppy kick with no control, saying “this is horrible” may be accurate, but it is not helpful.
+Phrases like “I’m not being mean, just truthful” or “just being practical” are often ways people cover for a lack of proper delivery.
 Additionally, communication like this rarely benefits the recipient.

-We should be truthful in everything we say, in an effort to build that trusting relationship, but everything we say should calculated to have a specific effect.
-Going back to that example of the student with the crazy kick.
-Saying that is was a nice kick, may not be accurate, but saying "love the energy" is something that would be.
+We should be truthful in everything we say in an effort to build that trusting relationship, but everything we say should be calculated to have a specific effect.
+Going back to the example of the student with the wild kick, saying that it was a nice kick may not be accurate, but saying “I love the energy” very well might be.

-This type of integrity will, at time progresses, will be reciprocal.
-Students will be more likely to open up with concerns, if they feel that the instructors will be straightforward with them.
-This, in turn, increases the strength of the student - teacher relationship.
+This type of integrity will, over time, become reciprocal.
+Students will be more likely to open up with concerns if they feel that their instructors will be straightforward with them.
+This, in turn, increases the strength of the student–teacher relationship.

-As we progress, in the years, with our students our integrity will show that we "walk our talk."
-Not only is this inspirational, but it also cements the martial arts mentality as a life style rather than an exercise routine or self defense drill.
-Not that either one of those aspects are incorrect, but they are inherently short-term.
+As we progress through the years with our students, our integrity shows that we truly “walk our talk.”
+Not only is this inspirational, but it also cements the martial arts mentality as a lifestyle rather than an exercise routine or self-defense drill.
+While neither of those aspects is incorrect, they are inherently short-term.

 Marcus Traynor